Appdynamics/acap-sdk/README.md

 # acap-sdk
-SDK for Custom App Program Components
+SDK for Custom App Program Components.
+This is not an official AppDynamics Product.
+As such, not support tickets can be created in the AppDynamics help desk.
+Any issues should be logged in the issues page of this github project.

 ## Installation
 In your package.json add the following line to your list of dependencies